Golden Bridge Vietnam: How to Visit Da Nang’s Most Iconic Spot

 Spending a full day at Ba Na Hills will increase your chances of experiencing the bridge in all weather conditions.

-📷 Challenges and how to overcome them
+📷 Photography challenges and how to avoid them

 The popularity of the Golden Bridge is quite challenging especially in terms of crowds, which are best avoided by visiting early in the morning or later towards the evening.
 Having decided to visit first the French Village, I got on the bridge around lunch time and crowds were unbeatable.